 Does this apply to me?

-The Travel Rule applies to customers verified in Indonesia, Malaysia, or the United Kingdom.
+The Travel Rule applies to customers verified in Indonesia, Malaysia, South Africa and the United Kingdom.
 We’re gradually rolling it out to customers in Nigeria.
-It is expected to be implemented in South Africa by 30 April 2025.

 General